What Makes Peppers Spicy?

 (Source)

 So it all made sense; most animals destroy pepper seeds when they eat them, and they don’t like the pain of eating the peppers.
 Meanwhile, birds don’t destroy seeds, and they can’t feel the pain of capsaicin.
-It seemed like a symbiotic relationship between pepper plants and birds for spreading seeds and eating respectively.
+It seemed like the perfect symbiotic relationship between pepper plants and birds for spreading seeds and eating respectively.

 However, more recently, capsaicin was found to be helpful in preventing mold growth on peppers in humid climates.
 This is now accepted as the primary reason that peppers produce capsaicin.
 The relationship with birds is still likely beneficial to both parties.